 - Dysphasia or oral feeding disorders include difficulties with eating, swallowing and choking.

-Through the Muscular Dystrophy SA Client Services team, clients can access our speech therapy service.
+Through the Muscular Dystrophy SA Client Services team, clients can access our Speech Therapy service.
 A speech therapist is available once per month at the Muscular Dystrophy SA office.
-If you have a neuromuscular condition and think you may benefit from seeing a speech therapist, please contact Kelly in Client Services on 8234 5266 or email email@example.com for a referral.
+Under special circumstances, however, clients can alternatively undertake their speech therapy session at the Griffiths Rehabilitation Hospital in Hove.
+If you have a neuromuscular condition and think you may benefit from seeing a speech therapist, please contact Kelly in Client Services on 8234 5266 or email firstname.lastname@example.org for a referral.